Virginia rail: Description

 Adults are mainly brown, darker on the back and crown, with orange-brown legs.
 To walk through dense vegetation, they have evolved a laterally compressed body and strong forehead feathers adapted to withstand wear from pushing through vegetation.
-Virginia rails have the highest ratio of leg-muscle to flight-muscle of all birds (25% - 15% of body weight respectively).
+Rails have the highest ratio of leg-muscle to flight-muscle of all birds (25% - 15% of body weight respectively).
 They have long toes used to walk on floating vegetation.
 Their tail is short and they have a long slim reddish bill.
 Their cheeks are grey, with a light stripe over the eye and a whitish throat.
 Chicks are black.
 Juveniles are blackish brown on upperparts with rufous on the edge of feathers and brownish bill and legs.
 Their underparts are dark brown to black, while the face is grayish brown.
 Both sexes are very similar, with females being slightly smaller.
-Adults measure 20–27 cm, with a wingspan of 32–38 cm, and usually weigh 65–95 g.
+Adults measure 20–27 cm in total length, and weigh about 85 g on average.
+Its wingspan is 32–38 cm.

 Taxonomy

 The Virginia rail is in the genus Rallus, a genus of other long-billed rails.
 It is thought to be closely related to R. semiplumbeus and R. antarcticus.

-There are currently two recognized subspecies of Rallus limicola:
+There are currently two recognized subspecies of Rallus limicola, although often only one subspecies is recognized: